 So what’s the hype about mulberries?

 Well, mulberries are hands down my favourite berries, because they are sweet, juicy and have no annoying little pips that get in your teeth.
 Oh, and they come from my trees, so totally, 100% organic.
 But that’s not all.
 The nutritional content and health benefits of mulberries is mind blowing.

 One of the many mulberry-based concoctions I have been creating these past couple of weeks is this delicious sugar free mulberry mint ice cream.
 Ice cream machines, do all the work for you, in less time.
 Why anyone would want to make ice cream without one of these is a mystery to me.
 I have one in Italy as well as one in the UK (a drawback of living in two Countries is that I duplicate a lot of my gadgets).
 I think I picked up the one I use in Italy for something ridiculous like 15 euros in Lidl.
 A real bargain.
 And it has never let me down.

-The model I use back in Kent is this one (HERE is a U.S. equivalent ).
+The model I use back in Kent is THIS (U.S. option HERE).
 Cheap but brilliant.
 It’s the type that has a removable ice cream container lined with a liquid that freezes.
 You simply keep this container in the freezer and then when you’re ready to make ice cream you get it out, put the lid and blades on and off you go.

 How to make Sugar Free Mulberry Mint Ice Cream